alamuk/animals-useState-basic/README.md

+# Event and State System in React

 1. Event system = how we detect a user doing something inside our app. such as clicking on button/ dragging an element / typing and so on

 2. State System = how we somehow update the content on the screen.